jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

 Monitor Video Processing
 ***************************

-After your video files successfully reach the edX servers, automated processing begins.
+After your video files are successfully uploaded, the video processing service begins.

 .. note::
-  Automated processing takes up to 24 hours to complete.
+  This service takes up to 24 hours to complete.

 A list of every file that you attempt to upload to the edX servers appears in the **Previous Uploads** section of the **Video Uploads** page.
 The list includes each file's status in the encoding and hosting workflow.
 In addition, you can download a report of the video files that you uploaded.
-See :ref:`Reporting Video Status`.
+For more information, see :ref:`Reporting Video Status`.

 .. _Video Processing Statuses: